mlesnoff/JchemoDemo/Misc/config.md

 #### **Pkg REPL**

-In a project environmenet
+In a project environmenet:
-- `instantiate` regenerates Manifest.toml from the existing Project.toml
+- `instantiate` regenerates Manifest.toml from the existing Project.toml.
-- `status` shows the installed packages
+- `status` shows the installed packages.
-- `update` updates the packages
+- `update` updates the packages.
-- `gc` cleans up any packages that aren’t used by any environment
+- `gc` cleans up any packages that aren’t used by any environment.